-We were the first Victorian school to offer students the choice of either the International Baccalaureate Diploma Programme or the VCE as pathways to tertiary education.
+We were the first Victorian school to offer students the International Baccalaureate Diploma Programme as a pathway to tertiary education.

 The International Baccalaureate Organization (IBO) is an educational foundation whose mission is to create a better world through education.
 The underlying vision of the IBO is to offer students a balanced curriculum that fosters critical thinking and intercultural understanding.
 Its programmes aim to develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalising world.

 Why choose the IBDP?

-Studied by more than one million students across 157 countries and 5,000 schools worldwide, the IBDP's internationally-focused syllabus and assessment scheme offer students outstanding preparation for the challenges of tertiary education and a career in a interconnected world.
-Many leading international universities offer advanced standing for IBDP graduates in recognition of the academic rigour of the program and graduates.
-Successful completion of the IBDP allows students entry to some of the top domestic universities as well as some of the best universities around the world including Oxford, Cambridge, Harvard, Yale and the Sorbonne.
+Studied by more than one million students across 157 countries and 5,000 schools worldwide, the IBDP's internationally-minded syllabus and assessment scheme offer students outstanding preparation for the challenges of tertiary education and futures in a interconnected world.
+Many universities offer advanced standing for IBDP graduates in recognition of the academic rigour of the program and graduates.
+Successful completion of the IBDP allows students entry to top domestic universities as well as the best universities around the world including Oxford, Cambridge, Harvard, Yale and the Sorbonne.

 Course structure: Students are required to choose one subject from each of the 6 subject groups.

-Group 1: Language A (Studies in Language and Literature) English Literature, English Language and Literature, Chinese Literature (subjects taught at St Leonard's College) Group 2: Language B (Language Acquisition) Chinese B, French B, Spanish B, English B, and Spanish Ab Initio Group 3: Individuals and Societies Economics, Geography, History, Psychology Group 4: Sciences Biology, Chemistry, Computer Science, Physics, Sports Exercise and Health Science Group 5: Mathematics Mathematics: Analysis and Approaches Group 6: The Arts Music, Theatre, Visual Arts.
-Students may elect another subject from Groups 2, 3 or 4 In addition to six subjects, students participate in three Core Components: Theory of Knowledge, a subject which examines knowledge and why people think differently; the Extended Essay, a 4,000 word research paper; and CAS (Creativity, Activity, Service) requiring them to participate, lead and learn from a range of cocurricular and community experiences.
-TO TOWN WO WOOD TO TO TOWN TO For further information about the International Baccalaureate Diploma Programme please visit ibo.org/programmes/diploma-programme/
+Group 1: Language A (Studies in Language and Literature) English Literature, English Language and Literature, Chinese Literature Group 2: Language B (Language Acquisition) Chinese B, French B, Spanish B, English B, and Spanish Ab Initio Group 3: Individuals and Societies Business Management, Economics, Geography, History, Psychology Group 4: Sciences Biology, Chemistry, Computer Science, Environmental Systems and Societies, Physics, Sports Exercise and Health Science Group 5: Mathematics Mathematics: Analysis and Approaches Group 6: The Arts Music, Theatre, Visual Arts.
+Students may elect another subject from Groups 2, 3 or 4 ibschools australasia

+In addition to six subjects, students complete in three Core Components: Theory of Knowledge, a subject which examines knowledge and why people think differently; the Extended Essay, a 4,000 word research paper; and CAS (Creativity, Activity, Service) requiring them to participate, lead and learn from a range of cocurricular and community experiences.

+FULL MEMBER SCHOOL

+For further information about the International Baccalaureate Diploma Programme please visit ibo.org/programmes/diploma-programme/

-^{}Students choose either the VCE or the IBDP with both pathways providing year 12 graduates with an Australian Tertiary Admission Rank (ATAR).
+^{}Students choose either the VCE or the IBDP with both pathways providing Year 12 graduates with an Australian Tertiary Admission Rank (ATAR).